 In all cases, where your candidature has been lapsed for more than 12 months, approval to submit your thesis for examination will be contingent on the examination proceeding under the academic program rules and specifications that are current at the time of submission.

 Current and historical academic program rules and specifications for thesis are maintained on the Calendar.

-Note.
-If you are a scholarship student, you may be eligible for an allowance to assist you with the costs of producing your thesis.
+You are a scholarship student, you may be eligible for an allowance to assist you with the costs of producing your thesis.
 Please consult your scholarship ‘Conditions of Award’, or contact the Adelaide Graduate Centre for further information.

 Presentation of the Thesis and Editing Assistance

 While you are ultimately responsible for the content of your thesis, the University would be remiss in permitting a thesis to be sent for examination that was below the standard required for the degree and/or which contained numerous typographical and spelling errors.

 Careful proof reading of the text is essential to ensure that such errors have been corrected and you should not rely on your supervisors to undertake this task for you.
 Textual errors are a source of irritation to examiners and suggest a lack of care and attention on your part.
 If desired and provided that the assistance is acknowledged in your thesis, you may engage the services of a professional editor to assist you in preparing the thesis.

 In such cases the editor, must be provided with a copy of the Australian Standards for Editing Practice (ASEP) and advised to restrict their assistance to the standards for 'Language and Illustrations' and for 'Completeness and Consistency' in accordance with the University's policy.

 Material for professional editing or proofreading may be submitted in hard copy or digitally.
 However, if, an editor utilises ‘tracked changes’, the document must only be returned to you in hard copy or PDF, to ensure that each suggested change is actively checked before it is included in your thesis, or, rejected.